youriris/echo2/README.md

 # echo2
-This project shows how Scala Macro as a compiler plugin can be used for mutating soure AST tree and generating more compile-time artifacts.
+This project demonstrates how Scala Macro as a compiler plugin can be used for mutating soure AST tree and generating more compile-time artifacts.
 ```scala
 @Type
 trait Echo {